Klimaatlas/KAPy/docs/tutorials/visualisation/Visualisation.md

 ## Point of departure

-This tutorial uses the results of [Tutorial 01](Tutorial01.md) as the input dataset, but in principle and be adapted to work with any KAPy pipeline that has been run to completion.
+This tutorial is intended to be general and works with the results of all KAPy pipelines, but in principle and be adapted to work with any KAPy pipeline that has been run to completion.

 ## Background